-Carbon Monoxide (CO) Sensors:
+Carbon Monoxide (CO) Sensors (Alternate 4):

-- 1. Carbon monoxide (CO) sensors shall be monitored by addressable fire alarm monitor module, and shall report to the fire alarm system as an "alarm" type device. - 2.
+- 1. Carbon monoxide (CO) sensors shall be monitored by addressable fire alarm monitor module, and shall report to the fire alarm system as a "supervisory" type device. - 2.
 Carbon monoxide (CO) sensors shall have three CO exposure level settings for short, medium, and long duration periods of exposure to CO gas. - 3.
-Carbon monoxide detectors shall be located in kitchen, boiler room, rooms with gas fired equipment including science prep rooms, science classrooms, laboratories, home economics (with gas), gas water heaters, gas furnaces, and gas fired AHUs or first room served by a gas fired AHU. - Carbon monoxide detectors shall be located in each modular classroom and shall be nonintelligent.
+Carbon monoxide detectors shall be located in kitchen, boiler room, rooms with gas fired equipment including science prep rooms, science classrooms, laboratories, home economics (with gas), gas water heaters, gas furnaces, and gas fired AHUs or first room served by a gas fired AHU. - 4.
+Carbon monoxide detectors shall be located in each modular classroom and shall be non-intelligent.

-Audible, Visual, and Audible/Visual Notification Appliances:
+Audible, Visual, and Audible/Visual Notification Appliances (Base Bid):

-- 1. Speakers and speaker/strobes shall be generally located to provide a minimum of 15dB above ambient sound levels throughout all building areas. - 2.
-Speaker/strobes shall be located in all mechanical rooms, and other high-noise areas. - 3.
-Speaker/strobes shall be located in all classroom areas. - 4.
-Loudspeakers and strobes shall be located in gymnasiums.
+- 1. Horns and horn/strobes shall be generally located to provide a minimum of 15dB above ambient sound levels throughout all building areas. - 2.
+Horn/strobes shall be located in all mechanical rooms, and other high-noise areas. - 3.
+Horn/strobes shall be located in all classroom areas. - 4.
+Horns and strobes shall be located in gymnasiums. - 5.
+All horns shall be set to the LOW volume setting and shall be placed to meet dB level requirements. - 6.
+Horn/strobes shall be located in all common "public area" spaces, including corridors, classrooms, open office areas, and other areas where more than one-person occupancy would be expected. - 7.
+Strobes shall be located in all restrooms except single water closets (toilet only) without a sink specifically in kindergarten and pre-school classrooms.